 Programs administered by the Commission have included claims for losses suffered either as a result of military operations during World War II, including damage to and loss of property therefrom, or as a result of the nationalization or other taking of property by foreign governments.
 These have included claims against the governments of (in alphabetical order): Albania, Bulgaria, China, Cuba, Czechoslovakia, Egypt, Ethiopia, German Democratic Republic (East Germany), Hungary, Iran, Panama, Poland, Romania, the Soviet Union, Vietnam, and Yugoslavia.
 The Commission has also adjudicated claims of U.S. military personnel and civilians captured or interned during World War II and the Korean and Vietnam conflicts.
 In addition, between 1996 and 1998 the Commission adjudicated claims of U.S. nationals persecuted by Nazi Germany during World War II.
-In 2020, the Commission adjudicated: (1) claims against Iraq for personal injury, hostage-taking, and death sustained by U.S. nationals after Iraq invaded Kuwait on August 2, 1990; and (2) claims for injuries suffered as a result of the attack and occupation of Guam by Imperial Japanese military forces during World War II or incident to the liberation of Guam by United States military forces.
+In 2021, the Commission adjudicated claims for injury and death suffered as a result of the attack and occupation of Guam by Imperial Japanese military forces during World War II or incident to the liberation of Guam by United States military forces.
 The jurisdiction of the Commission and its two predecessor commissions has encompassed the administration of 47 claims programs in which more than 740,000 claims were filed and nearly \$4 billion in awards were granted.